kontainapp/km/docs/planning/m1/java-start.md

 P0:

 * Update Java source we are building from.
 We build from 11.0.6+10, Fedora 31 has 11.0.7.10-0, github at 11.0.8-ga.
-* Design CLI/SaaS flow.
-What does the customer provide, what Kontain produces?
+* Design CLI/SaaS flow, including a list of what does the customer provide, and what Kontain produces
+  * Decision as of 6/31: we produce a manifest of what's needed to be in the final package (maybe just a Kontainer dockerfile/manifest), and we always produce a Kontainer.
+Eric owns the design
 * Improve KM magt API (for creating snapshot file).
 * Benchmarks.
 Replicate and enhance Springboot vs X. eg. https://medium.com/better-programming/which-java-microservice-framework-should-you-choose-in-2020-4e306a478e58
 * pre-take and post-recover hooks (in Java).